Shyam0717/shravanam/README.md

-# Kirtanam Sadhana 📿
+# Shravanam 📿

-**Kirtanam Sadhana** is a dedicated spiritual audio library designed to help devotees and seekers cultivate a consistent habit of hearing (*shravanam*) the transcendental teachings of **His Divine Grace A.C.
+**Shravanam** is a dedicated spiritual audio library designed to help devotees and seekers cultivate a consistent habit of hearing (*shravanam*) the transcendental teachings of **His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada**.

 This application is built with a focus on privacy, simplicity, and a distraction-free experience.